The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

-Is The Roosevelt Inn still open in 2023?
+Is The Roosevelt Inn still open today?

 Current Status: >> OPEN <<